shaun-friedman/Generative-Interior-Synthesis/README.md

 These masks are then converted into graph representations where nodes correspond to rooms and edges encode spatial adjacency.

+All valid instances and graphs are then passed to a Zarr datastore to be accessed during training and testing.

 ### 3. EDA (`3_EDA.ipynb`)
 Exploratory analysis of the parsed floor plans, including mask visualizations, room count distributions, adjacency statistics, and data quality checks.

 ### 4. Modeling (`4_Modeling.ipynb`)
+Defines and trains two models:
+1. **ResNetUNet (CNN)** usig PyTorch.
+This model learns to generate interior boundarys, (walls and doors), given exterior walls and inside mask.
-Defines and trains a **Graph Attention Network (GAT)** using PyTorch Geometric.
+2. **Graph Attention Network (GAT)** using PyTorch Geometric.
 The model learns to predict spatial relationships between rooms from the graph-structured floor plan data.
-Trained weights are saved to `gat_batch_pred.pt`.

 ### 5. Testing (`5_Testing.ipynb`)
-Loads the trained GAT and runs inference to synthesize new floor plan graphs.
+Loads the trained CNN and GAT and runs inference to synthesize new floor plan graphs.
 Evaluates output quality and visualizes generated layouts.

 ---